 What is spear phishing?

-Final Words – Proceed With Caution
+Final Words – Proceed With Caution:

-Phishing text messages and emails have evolved into a dangerous, yet unavoidable, threat in the modern era of the internet.
-To protect yourself, it is best to err on the side of caution and delete any emails or texts that appear suspicious.
 You should never forget that a legitimate organization or business will never ask you to share sensitive or personal information through insecure channels such as email, text, or pop-up messages.
 The sender will likely attempt to contact you via a verified telephone or snail mail if the message is crucial.

 great post, I love the way of explanation. keep it up, similar content on http://www.flazefx.com